 Are all travellers at risk?

-Traveller's diarrhoea most commonly affects people who are travelling from a developed country, such as the UK, to a less developed country where sanitation and hygiene measures may not meet the same standards.
+Traveller's diarrhoea most commonly affects people who are travelling from a developed country, such as the UK, to a developing country where sanitation and hygiene measures may not meet the same standards.
 It can affect as many as 2 to 6 in 10 travellers.

-There is a different risk depending on where you travel to high-risk areas or not:
+There is a different risk depending on whether you travel to high-risk areas or not:

 High-risk areas: South and Southeast Asia, Central America, West and North Africa, South America, East Africa.